-The 7th SKEMA KTO Paper Development Workshop will be held at SKEMA Business School in Sophia Antipolis (French Riviera), June 25-27, 2018.
+The eighth SKEMA KTO Paper Development Workshop will be held at SKEMA Business School in Sophia Antipolis (French Riviera), June 24-26, 2019.
 This PDW is open to doctoral students and young researchers.

 The purpose of the workshop is to enhance the research skills and the publication likelihood of promising scholars in the fields of strategy, international business, organisation, innovation or entrepreneurship.
 To allow for interactive discussions and feedback between participants in a friendly environment, the number of participants will be limited to 20-25.

-Participants will attend seminars conducted by Gautam Ahuja (Cornell University), Stefano Brusoni (ETH Zurich), Lars Fredericksen (Aarhus University), Tobias Kretschmer (LMU), Tomi Laamanen (University of St. Gallen), Giovanni Valentini (IESE Business School), and Daniel Tzabbar (Drexel University).
+Participants will attend seminars conducted by Gautam Ahuja (Cornell Tech), Stefano Brusoni (ETH Zurich), Gino Cattani (NYU Stern), Lars Frederiksen (Aarhus University), Tobias Kreschmer (LMU), Tomi Laamanen (University of St. Gallen), and Daniel Tzabbar (Drexel University).
 In small group sessions managed by an experienced faculty, each paper will be allocated a senior scholar as a discussant and authors will receive feedback from peers and other participants.
 Thus, participants will be required to read and review the papers from other participants of the session.
-The workshop will be organised by Francesco Castellaneta, Bruno Cirillo, Ludovic Dibiaggio and Gianluigi Giustiziero (SKEMA Business School).
+The workshop will be organised by Bruno Cirillo, Ludovic Dibiaggio, and Diego Zunino (SKEMA Business School).

 The workshop is open to all interested scholars though preference will be given to advanced PhD students, post doctorates and early career academics.